flapjack/flapjack-diner/README.md

 }
 ```

-Returns true if creation succeeded or false if creation failed.
+Returns an array of contact ids if creation succeeded, or false if creation failed.
+(As contacts may only have one set of pagerduty credentials, Flapjack v1.x does not store a separate data model, thus theses objects have no separate ids.)

 <a name="pagerduty_credentials">&nbsp;</a>
 #### pagerduty_credentials